Home Cruise lines Hapag-Lloyd Cruises Caribbean MS Europa 2 Santa Cruz de Tenerife Thursday, November 13, 2025

 Mindelo

-The event is a major draw for tourists and locals alike, featuring parades, music, dance, and elaborate costumes.
-Mindelo has a thriving art scene, with numerous galleries and markets where local artists and craftsmen display their work.
-The Mindelo Art Center is a notable venue for exhibitions and performances.
-The city's nightlife is lively, with numerous bars, restaurants, and clubs offering live music and entertainment, particularly in the historic center around Praça Estrela and Rua Lisboa.
+The event is a great attraction for tourists and locals, with parades, music, dances and elaborate costumes.
+Mindelo has a thriving art scene, with numerous galleries and markets where local artists and artisans exhibit their works.
+The Mindelo Art Center is a notable venue for unique exhibitions and shows.
+The city's nightlife is lively, with numerous bars, restaurants and clubs that offer live music and entertainment, especially in the historic center around Praça Estrela and Rua Lisboa.

 Bridgetown